Skip to content

 & witnessing realignment in every sense.

-As the week began to wind down, I noticed a shift, not just in the pace of the immersion, but in my body’s response to the Spinal Flow sessions.
+As the week began to wind down, I noticed a change of pace, not only in the rhythm of the immersion, but in how my body was meeting each Spinal Flow session.
 The energy had grown softer.
-Not weaker, but more refined.
-Like the difference between waves crashing against the shore and a gentle tide pulling inward.
+The energy had softened, and the waves were no longer crashing through.
 We had moved through with such intensity, deep emotional releases, heart openings, hours of practice each day.
-And now there was a softness in the air, a spaciousness.
+And now there was an air of softness settling over us.
+That said, this day was still full of learning, both practical and profound.

 Healing Across Many.